Our Adoption Journey: Part 2 An Unexpected Call

 It was May of 2012, and my husband and I were just weeks away from our second anniversary.
-We were enjoying our life together very much, but after many months of praying, researching and talking with friends who had either fostered, adopted, or both, we felt like the time was coming close that we should move forward in that direction.
-We had narrowed down the many options available for potential foster or adoptive families, and were excited about discovering what our next step would be.
+We were enjoying our life together very much, but after many months of praying, researching, and talking with friends who had either fostered, adopted, or both, we felt like the time was coming close that we should move forward in that direction.
+We had narrowed down the many options available for potential foster or adoptive families, and we were excited about discovering what our next step would be.

-For about the first week after the call I looked after the boys during the day, and then they spent the night with a staff member from Headstart.
-Prior to receiving the call, I had already booked a flight out of country to go spend some time with my sister after she gave birth to her son, so we arranged with the Headstart staff that once I returned from my visit to my sister we would bring the boys into our home full time.
+For about the first week after the call, I looked after the boys during the day, and then they spent the night with a staff member from Headstart.
+Before knowing about this need, I had already booked a flight out of the country to spend some time with my sister after she gave birth to her son, so we arranged with the Headstart staff that once I returned from my visit to my sister, we would bring the boys into our home full time.

-So Many Changes!
+So Many Changes